scipy/scipy/docs/tutorial.rst

 he also has measurements of the growth rate of these cells.
 Each data point represents a week's work on the part of experimentalists, so though there isn't much data he'll have to make due.
-Now, his full simulation takes up hundreds of lines of code, so we only show the module estimate_growth_rate.py which he wrote.
+Now, his full simulation takes up hundreds of lines of code, so we only show the module estimate_growth_rate.py which is used by the simulation to estimate the growth rate of the cells at various point in time.
 ::

     """ Contains callable class EstimateGrowthRate, which accepts blood glucose level as